assadab/fend_optimization/README.md

 - Improve the PageScore of the index.html to at least 90 for mobile and desktop.
 - Optimization of Main.js to achieve 60 fps in pizza.html

+# How to open application

+Download the repository in your computer, unzip it and open index.html in your browser to see the working tests.

 #### Part 1:  Optimize PageSpeed Insights score for index.html